Germany's Scholz arrives in Kenya on day 2 of Africa trip – DW – 05/05/2023

-He was received by Kenyan President William Ruto with military honors before the two hold talks that are expected to focus on economic relations between the two, regional conflicts and the use of renewable energies — an area in which Kenya has excelled.
+He was received by Kenyan President William Ruto with military honors before the two held talks that focused on economic relations between the two, regional conflicts and the use of renewable energies — an area in which Kenya has excelled.

+Scholz said he was very pleased that Kenya had decided to join.

+In comparison to other European nations such as the United Kingdom, France and even the Netherlands, Germany lags behind in trade with Africa, according to researchcarried out by Munich-based insurance firm Allianz.

-Germany considers Kenya its most important trading partner in the region and the ties between the two countries go back to Kenya's independence from the British Empire 60 years ago when Germany became the first country to grant it official recognition.
+At the same time, Germany considers Kenya its most important trading partner in the region, and the ties between the two countries go back to Kenya's independence from the British Empire 60 years ago when Germany became the first country to grant it official recognition.

 Scholz's visit to Ethiopia on Thursday saw him meet with the head of the African Union (AU) which has its headquarters in the Ethiopian capital Addis Ababa.